Jim Thome: Cleveland Indians (1991–2002)

-1991–1997

 Thome made his MLB debut on September 4, 1991, as a third baseman against the Minnesota Twins.
 In the game, he recorded two hits in four at bats (2-for-4).
 He hit his first career home run on October 4.
 Injuries shortened his 1992 campaign, during which he played for both the Indians and their Triple-A affiliate, the Colorado Springs Sky Sox.
-Across the minor and major leagues that year, he combined to hit .236 with four home runs and 26 RBI in 52 games.
-In 1993, playing mostly for the Charlotte Knights, the Indians' new Triple-A affiliate, he led the International League with a .332 batting average and 102 RBI, complemented by 25 home runs in 115 games.
-This performance earned him a late season promotion to the major league, where he hit .266 with seven home runs and 22 RBI in 47 games.
+Across the minor and major leagues that year, he combined to hit .236 with four home runs and 26 RBIs in 52 games.
+In 1993, playing mostly for the Charlotte Knights, the Indians' new Triple-A affiliate, he led the International League with a .332 batting average and 102 RBIs, complemented by 25 home runs in 115 games.
+This performance earned him a late season promotion to the major league, where he hit .266 with seven home runs and 22 RBIs in 47 games.

-After seven consecutive seasons with a losing record, "a new ballpark and a few offseason acquisitions coupled with rising young stars have made the Indians legitimate contenders" for the division title during their 1994 season.
-The Indians' core of offensive players included Albert Belle, Manny Ramirez,Carlos Baerga, Kenny Lofton, Sandy Alomar Jr., Thome, and Eddie Murray.
-A "promising youngster", for the first time in his career, Thome spent the entire 1994 season with Cleveland, playing in 98 games while hitting .268 with 20 home runs and 52 RBI.
-With help from the aforementioned core, the Indians held the wild card spot in the American League (AL) and were one game behind the Chicago White Sox in the standings for the AL Central Division lead before the 1994 players' strike forced cancellation of the season's remaining games.
-During the strike-shortened season, Thome achieved his first career multi-home run game, hitting two solo home runs on June 22, 1994, against Detroit Tigers' pitcher John Doherty.
+Thome spent the entire 1994 season with Cleveland, playing in 98 games while hitting .268 with 20 home runs and 52 RBIs, before the 1994 players' strike forced cancellation of the season's remaining games.
+Thome achieved his first career multi-home run game, hitting two solo home runs on June 22, 1994, against Detroit Tigers' pitcher John Doherty.